cynthianekesa/Misala-App/README.md

 ### Deployment Plan
-- Models to be hosted on Roboflow
+- Models to be hosted on Roboflow and also accessible offline

+- Misala Mobile App to be accessible offline and also online via an affordable cloud provider

 - Models to be integrated with the Misala Mobile App for a good user experience and interaction with the solution